Admission requirements, goals and competences

 5. is familiar with the safety, environmental, and sustainability aspects of chemistry;

 6. is aware of the role of chemistry in society and of the international nature of chemistry;

 7. has acquired an independent, scientific and critical working method and attitude; is able to report orally and in writing on related scientific results and applications; can work in a team; can search for and process information; has mastered ICT skills that reflect their specialisation; has experience with project‐based work.

 General academic competences:

-The Bachelor’s graduate:
+A Bachelor’s graduate:

-1. Is able to, especially for the relevant sub‐domains within Chemistry, indicate how current theories have come about, how these theories can be tested through experiments and how acquired knowledge can lead to theory formation.
+1. is able to, especially for the relevant sub‐domains within Chemistry, indicate how current theories have come about, how these theories can be tested through experiments and how acquired knowledge can lead to theory formation.

-5. Is able to, based on a capacity to create good written and oral reports, communicate with peers in the same discipline about their scientific knowledge.
+5. is able to, based on a capacity to create good written and oral reports, communicate with peers in the same discipline about their scientific knowledge.

-6. Is able to, through knowledge and reflection, form an opinion on the social consequences of research in Chemistry, and, as a responsible professional, is able to substantiate their opinion in discussions with peers and non‐peers.
+6. is able to, through knowledge and reflection, form an opinion on the social consequences of research in Chemistry, and, as a responsible professional, is able to substantiate their opinion in discussions with peers and non‐peers.